-The carrying value of the Group's investment in Queensland Alumina Limited as at both 31 December 2020 and 31 December 2019 amounted to USD nil million.
-At 31 December 2020 management did not identify any impairment reversal indicators relating to the Group's investment in QAL and as a result no detailed impairment testing was performed in relation to this investment.
+The carrying value of the Group's investment in Queensland Alumina Limited as at both 31 December 2021 and 31 December 2020 amounted to USD nil million.
+At 31 December 2021 management has not identified any impairment reversal indicators relating to the Group's investment in QAL and as a result no detailed impairment testing was performed in relation to this investment.